 10 Colorful Facts About Teletubbies

-It was the show that every baby loved and every parent found annoying, but somehow the Teletubbies took over the world in the late 1990s, much like the way The Beatles did in the 1960s.
+It was the show that every baby loved and every parent found annoying, but somehow Teletubbies took over the world in the late 1990s, much the same way The Beatles did in the 1960s.
 Tinky-Winky, Dipsy, Laa-Laa, and Po—the four colorful characters with televisions in their stomachs—demanded hugs, loved to repeat themselves, and became icons of educational television, though many still question just what was to be learned from their antics.
-Fifteen years after the final episode aired, we're looking behind the scenes of the weird show that somehow just worked.
+On the 20th anniversary of the series' American premiere, we're looking behind the scenes of the weird show that somehow just worked.

 1. THEY WERE RACIALLY DIVERSE, INSIDE AND OUT.

 When the Teletubbies sat down with Today to reveal their true identities, fans learned that the actors inside the costumes were as diverse as the characters themselves, and each one added a bit of his or her own culture to the character they portrayed.
 John Simmit blended reggae into Dipsy’s babytalk, while Pui Fan Lee incorporated Cantonese into Po’s gibberish.
 In a short film called Understanding Teletubbies, Tina Wagner from Ragdoll Productions and educational consultant Faith Rogow revealed that body color and height are not the only differences between the four characters.
 “They also have different skin tones in their faces,” Rogow said.
 “All of that is very purposeful.”

 2. THEY LOOK LIKE ALIENS BUT WERE INSPIRED BY ASTRONAUTS.